webpack/changelog-v5/README.md

 Webpack 5 enables the `sideEffects` optimization by default in both modes.
 In webpack 4 this optimization lead to some production-only errors because of an incorrect `"sideEffects"` flag in package.json.
 Enabling this optimization in development allows to find these problems faster and easier.

-(since beta.14)

 In many cases development and production happen on different OS with different case-sensitivity of filesystem, so webpack 5 adds a few more warnings/errors when there is something weird casing-wise.

 ## Improved Code Generation

+There are now options in `output.environment` now.
-There is a new option `output.ecmaVersion` now.
-It allows specifying the EcmaScript version for runtime code generated by webpack.
+They allows specifying which EcmaScript feature can be used for runtime code generated by webpack.

+One usually do not specify this option directly, but would use the `target` option instead.
-webpack 4 used to only emit ES5 code.

-webpack 5 can generate both ES5 and ES6/ES2015 code now.
+webpack 4 used to only emit ES5 code. webpack 5 can generate both ES5 and ES6/ES2015 code now.

-The default configuration will generate ES2015 code.
-If you need to support older browser (like IE11), you can decrease this to `output.ecmaVersion: 5`.

-Choosing `output.ecmaVersion: 2015` will generate shorter code using arrow functions and more spec-comform code using `const` declarations with TDZ for `export default`.
+Supporting only modern browsers will generate shorter code using arrow functions and more spec-comform code using `const` declarations with TDZ for `export default`.

-(since alpha.23)

-The default minimizing in production mode also used this `ecmaVersion` option to generate smaller code. (since alpha.31)

 ## SplitChunks and Module Sizes